dhruvbhagtani/dhruvbhagtani.github.io/_news/announcement_1.md

 related_posts: false
 ---

-<a href="https://www.researchgate.net/publication/380123711_regional-mom6_A_Python_package_for_automatic_generation_of_regional_configurations_for_the_Modular_Ocean_Model_v6">Paper</a> submitted to the Journal of Open Source Software: Barnes, A. J., Constantinou, N. C., Gibson, A., Kiss, A. E., Chapman, C., Reilly, J., and **Bhagtani, D.** (2024) regional-mom6: A Python package for Automatic generation of regional configurations for the Modular Ocean Model v6 :scroll:
+<a href="https://www.researchgate.net/publication/380123711_regional-mom6_A_Python_package_for_automatic_generation_of_regional_configurations_for_the_Modular_Ocean_Model_v6">Paper</a> submitted to the Journal of Open Source Software: Barnes, A. J., Constantinou, N. C., Gibson, A., Kiss, A. E., Chapman, C., Reilly, J., **Bhagtani, D.**, and Yang L. (2024) regional-mom6: A Python package for Automatic generation of regional configurations for the Modular Ocean Model v6 :scroll: